 - The Indian Airlines Corporation having headquarters in New Delhi was established to conduct the air service within the country.
-Besides, it also provides services to the neighbouring countries like Nepal, Bangladesh, Pakistan, Afghanistan, Sri Lanka, Myanmar and Maldives whereas Air India provides its services to the foreign locations.
+Besides, it also provides services to the neighboring countries like Nepal, Bangladesh, Pakistan, Afghanistan, Sri Lanka, Myanmar and Maldives whereas Air India provides its services to the foreign locations.

-- In 1981, a corporation named ‘Vayudoot‘ was established for the domestic flights which provides the services to inaccessible regions or to those regions where the services of Indian Airlines could not reach.
+- In 1981, a corporation named ‘Vayudoot‘ was established for the domestic flights which provide the services to inaccessible regions or to those regions where the services of Indian Airlines could not reach.
 After some time, it has been merged with the Indian Airlines.

-- Now, Indian Airlines and Air India have been merged and a new company National Aviation Company of India Ltd (NAICL) has been incorporated with its headquarters at Mumbai.
+- Now, Indian Airlines and Air India have been merged and a new company National Aviation Company of India Ltd (NACIL) has been incorporated with its headquarters at Mumbai.
 At present, the length of the airspace is about 69 crore km.

 Image source: mapsofindia.com

 Indira Gandhi International Airport

 Chattrapati Shivaji International Airport (Santacruz Airport)